Testimonial videos | Customer story video creator | HeyGen

 What is AI video creation for marketing?

-Testimonial videos are customer endorsements in video format where satisfied customers share their experiences with a product or service.
+Testimonial videos are video-format customer endorsements where satisfied customers share their experiences with a product or service.
 Video testimonials build more trust than text because viewers can hear tone, emotion, and authenticity.
 Many teams also repurpose testimonials into creator-style formats like UGC video ads for paid and social distribution.

 How do you create testimonial videos without customers having to film themselves?